Otterdam

 Otterdam explores how the (city) ecology and water management can look like, and how we can re-welcome the otter to Amsterdam.
 Which design interventions are necessary in order for the animal to enter the city again?
 In the first phase of the research, Karelse started a conversation with city ecologists and otter experts.
 From there, he explored in what ways we can prepare for the arrival of the otter.
 In order for the otter to thrive in Otterdam, we need to include specific water plants and insects and propose infrastructural changes, like corridors and buffers.

 The otter is knocking on the doors of Amsterdam, which faces us with the challenge of looking at the water biotopes of our city differently.
 Water plants are placed on the island to induce the ecology.
-The garden exists of small islands of plants which induce the ecology of the Waternatuurtuin in Westerpark.
-On the waterside new plants will grow and visitors are encouraged to take care of them or to give them a new home as well.
+The second garden exists of small islands of plants which induce the ecology of the Amstelpark.
+Otterdam-Centrum, the third garden, introduces an alternative approach to design our saltwater urban ecology.
+By studying ecological changes, the artist experiments with marsh and saltwater plants in the inner harbor of the Marineterrein.

 More information